wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/02_Approach.md

--   ***Cybersecurity***: By enabling shopfloor inbound and outbound communication, and enabling customers and partners access to production data, it needs to be ensured that a secure, reliable communication flow can be established.
+-   ***Cybersecurity***: By enabling shopfloor inbound and outbound communication, and enabling customers and partners access to production data, a secure, reliable communication flow should be established.
 Therefore, smart manufacturing solutions need a solid design of connectivity and communication protocols as well as sophisticated identity and access management systems.

--   ***Industrialization and Productization*** Starting point of the digital transformation might be data integration and some reporting use cases, however, over time the need arises to create a pattern-based service catalog to enable reuse within the transformation.
+-   ***Industrialization and Productization*** The starting point of digital transformation might be data integration and reporting use cases, however, over time the need arises to create a pattern-based service catalog to enable reuse within the transformation.
 This might be a side-by-side activity by creating a smart manufacturing center of excellence.

 -   ***Enterprise Deployment:*** Implementing a digital platform utilized by optimization-orientated use cases will go through a life